Native Species

 Plant Natives

-Planting native plants in your home or community provides food and shelter for local wildlife.
-Native plants are part of a natural ecosystem and grow in harmony with the environment, adapted to local climates and soil conditions.
-It is for these reasons that native plants require little fertilizer to grow healthy and strong.
-Native plants have evolved alongside local animal species allowing plants to produce an abundunt and nutritious food source that perfectly suits the animals dietary needs.
+Native plants grow in harmony with the environment, and have evolved alongside native animal species providing an abundunt and nutritious food source that perfectly suits the animals dietary needs.
 Wildlife has adapted to rely on native plants fruiting patterns and the specific nutrients found in native plants.

 Volunteer